rayzenai/url-manager/README.md

 - **"API not configured" error**: Ensure you've enabled the Google Search Console API in your Google Cloud Project
 - **"Site not verified" error**: Make sure the service account email is added as a user in Search Console with "Owner" permissions
 - **"Invalid credentials" error**: Check that the JSON file path is correct and the file is readable by the web server
-- **403 Forbidden errors**: The service account may not have proper permissions.
+- **403 Forbidden errors**:
+  - The service account may not have proper permissions.
 Verify it's added to Search Console with "Owner" role
-- **File upload not working**: Ensure the `storage/app/google-credentials` directory exists and is writable
+  - Check if you're using the correct property format.
+If you have a domain property in Search Console, use `sc-domain:yoursite.com` format
+  - Verify the exact property format in Search Console matches what you've configured
+- **File path issues**: Enter paths relative to the storage directory (e.g., `app/google-credentials/file.json`) in the admin panel

 **General Issues**:
 - **"Invalid site URL" error**: The site URL must match exactly with how it's registered in Search Console (including www/non-www, https/http)